altmany/IQML/README.md

 ### Contact us
 For additional information about IQML, please visit the product's webpage (http://IQML.net or https://undocumentedmatlab.com/IQML).

-If you have any question or feedback, please email us (info@IQML.net) and we will be happy to assist.
+If you have any question or feedback, or need professional assistance in integrating IQML into your trading system, please email us (info@IQML.net) and we will be happy to help.

 ![](https://undocumentedmatlab.com/images/choose_any_5_animated.gif)